fixthestatusquo/proca/README.md

 # Proca _Progressive Campaigning_

+Proca is an open-source campaign toolkit designed to empower activists and organisations in their digital advocacy efforts.
+It provides a flexible and customisable platform for creating and managing online petitions, email campaigns, and other forms of digital engagement, enabling users to effectively mobilise supporters and drive social change.

+One of Proca's standout features is its robust support for coalition campaigns, allowing multiple organisations to collaborate seamlessly on shared initiatives.
+This coalition functionality enables partners to pool resources, amplify their collective voice, and reach a broader audience whilst maintaining individual branding and supporter relationships.
+By facilitating data sharing and joint campaign management, Proca helps coalitions to maximise their impact, streamline operations, and present a united front on critical issues, all whilst ensuring compliance with data protection regulations.

 - provide a state of the art campaiging tool
 - integrate with the campaign website, so no new CMS to learn
 - work with coalitions and GDPR